 - The completion and public availability of a Form 990.
 The Form 990 highlights revenue, expenses, fundraising costs, and executive salaries.
 Form 990s have a great deal of information of interest to donors, though they are not a “gold standard” because this information is self-reported.

 - The completion of an audited financial statement.
 Audited financial statements do not list executive salaries, but they have the advantage of being created by an independent accounting firm, thus giving donors and the public greater assurance that the numbers reported by management are accurate.
-(Ministries with annual revenue of less than $1-million may have reviewed financial statements.)
+(Reviewed financial statements are acceptable for ministries with annual revenue of less than $1-million.)

 The grading system is simple.

 - If a ministry complies with all three of the standards above, that ministry will receive a Transparency Grade of “A.”

 - If a ministry meets two of the three standards, that ministry will receive a “C.”

 - If a ministry meets only one of these standards, it will receive a “D.”